Godot-Creations-by-enessmr/GodotKartWorld/README.md

 ### Installation

 - Clone the repository
-- Open the project in Godot 4.4 or later.
+- Open the project in Godot 4.4 or later

 ## Acknowledgements

-This project is inspired by, and uses some other open source work:
+This project is inspired by, and borrows from the following other open source work:
 - The official godot compute texture demo: https://github.com/godotengine/godot-demo-projects/tree/master/compute/texture
 - The godot ocean FFT addon: https://github.com/tessarakkt/godot4-oceanfft
     - The FFT related shaders are based on this project: https://github.com/achalpandeyy/OceanFFT